In order that applications and operating systems shall not drive users insane, thou shall:

 - I’m not on my own computer (shut up for 30 minutes)

 - I have a new machine and haven’t typed it for months (ask me in 10 seconds when I find out if it’s right)

 You rarely get useful options, but at least Firefox 3 realizes it should ask quietly at the top of the page after you can see if it worked.

 5. Keep noise to a minimum

 Windows has installed updates!
 AVG Anti-Virus updated successfully.

-If there is a problem updating let me know – unless it’s something simple that will go away without my involvement in a day or so like a missing network connection.
+If there is a problem updating, let me know – unless it’s something simple that goes away without my involvement in a day or so.